janEntikan/tmx2bam/README.md

 base.run()
 ```

-load the bam with panda3d like you would normally. find() important tiles by their properties/tags and make them move about and all that.
+find() important tiles by their properties/tags and make them move about and all that.
 Orthographic camera recommended!

 Currently supports:
 * TMX file with CSV data (default)